KPJK: Television

 KCSM-TV first signed on the air on October 12, 1964; the station was founded by Dr. Jacob H. Wiens, chair of the electronics department at the College of San Mateo.
 It was originally a member station of National Educational Television until 1970, when that service was succeeded by the Public Broadcasting Service (PBS).
-During its early years, broadcasting on channel 14, it operated on campus from black and white studios with 13,800 watts of power from a transmitter at the college, comparable to today's low-power stations.
-In 1979, KCSM reached a deal with Spanish International Network station KDTV to begin operating from its full-power color facilities and moved to channel 60 atop San Bruno Mountain's Radio Peak on March 5, 1979, KDTV subsequently moved to UHF channel 14.
+During its early years, broadcasting on UHF channel 14, it operated on campus from black and white studios with 13,800 watts of power from a transmitter at the college, comparable to today's low-power stations.
+In 1979, KCSM reached a deal with Spanish International Network station KDTV to begin operating from its full-power color facilities and moved to channel 60 atop San Bruno Mountain's Radio Peak on March 5, 1979; KDTV in turn moved to channel 14.

-KCSM ceased regular programming on its analog signal, over UHF channel 60, on May 15, 2004, due to a costly rent increase for full-power transmitter space.
-The station ran a billboard for the next several days advising viewers that they would only operate its digital signal from then on, though it continues to be available through cable.
+KCSM ceased regular programming on its channel 60 analog signal on May 15, 2004, due to a costly rent increase for full-power transmitter space.
+The station ran a billboard for the next several days advising viewers that they would only operate its digital signal from then on, though it continued to be available through cable.
 KCSM shut down its analog signal nine days later, on May 24.
-On May 3, 2005, KCSM received Special Temporary Authorization from the FCC to restore its analog signal at low power, operating on the campus of the College of San Mateo.
-It briefly simulcast the Jazz TV (60.3) feed for two hours every evening, with the rest of the broadcast day being a simulcast of KCSM (FM), but now offers only the simulcast (with relevant video "bulletin board" screens).
+On May 3, 2005, KCSM received special temporary authority from the Federal Communications Commission (FCC) to restore its analog signal at low power, operating on the campus of the College of San Mateo.
+It briefly simulcast the Jazz TV (60.3) feed for two hours every evening, with the rest of the broadcast day being a simulcast of KCSM radio, but later offered only the simulcast (with relevant video "bulletin board" screens).

-In March 2006, the Federal Communications Commission levied a $15,000 fine against KCSM for content in the documentary, The Blues: Godfathers and Sons, which the station had aired in March 2004.
+In March 2006, the FCC levied a $15,000 fine against KCSM for content in the documentary, The Blues: Godfathers and Sons, which the station had aired in March 2004.
 The series documented the birth and worldwide influence of the blues as a musical genre.
-One installment contained interviews with artists and others who expressed their feelings of oppression by the music industry, including the use of variations of the words "fuck" and "shit."
-The FCC determined the content to be "indecent."
+One installment contained interviews with artists and others who expressed their feelings of oppression by the music industry, including the use of variations of the words "fuck" and "shit".
+The FCC determined the content to be "indecent".
 According to the FCC, "The gratuitous and repeated use of this language in a program that San Mateo aired at a time when children were expected to be in the audience is shocking."
 Within days of the decision, law firms from across the country offered their services pro bono to fight the ruling.
 Because of the upswell of support, KCSM requested an extension of time to file its appeal.

-KCSM dropped its membership with PBS in 2009, and became an independent public television station (KCET, downstate in Los Angeles, would follow suit in January 2011; however, it would rejoin PBS in 2019).
+KCSM dropped its membership with PBS in 2009, and became an independent public television station.
 KCSM-TV retained an affiliation with MHz Worldview for programming feeds on its second digital subchannel.